saurabh1088/notes/iOS/Distribution/App.md

 - The Device
 - The Developer

-*Signing app allows iOS to identify who signed the app and to verify that the app hasn’t been modified since it was signed*
+*Signing app allows iOS to identify who signed the app and to verify that the app hasn’t been modified since it was signed.*

-Once iOS or iPadOS kernel has started, the kernel will control which all processes and apps are allowed to run.
+- Once iOS or iPadOS kernel has started, the kernel will control which all processes and apps are allowed to run.
-One of the kernel’s key security checks is to ensure that:
+- One of the kernel’s key security checks is to ensure that
     - Apps originate from a known and trusted source.
     - The code has not been tampered with.
-Therefore, on iPadOS and iOS it is required that all executable code is signed using an Apple issued certificate.
+- Therefore, on iPadOS and iOS it is required that all executable code is signed using an Apple issued certificate.

 ## 2. iOS App Code Signing